Forensic Image File Formats

 |Binary Dumps||*.bin; *.dat; *.unallocated; *.rec; *.data; *.binary|

-We have removed support for the Advanced Forensics Format (AFF) in HstEx® v4.
+We have dropped support for the Advanced Forensics Format (AFF) in HstEx® v4.

 Direct Sector Access to Physical and Logical Devices

 HstEx® has the ability of directly accessing at the sector level any physical or logical devices attached to the host system.
-This allows the user to employ hardware / software write blockers and to recover data directly from a disk or external media.
+This allows the user to employ write blockers and to recover data directly from a disk or external media.

 A write blocker should be used when accessing physical or logical devices directly.
 If the hard disk is failing, please use a data recovery imager to capture the data from the device first and run HstEx® against the resulting image.